Squeeze5/clarity-todo-app/README.md

 6. **Search**: Use the search bar to find tasks
 7. **Sign Out**: Click sign out button when done

-## Deployment

-### Deploy to Netlify:
-1. Push code to GitHub
-2. Connect repository to Netlify
-3. Build command: `npm run build`
-4. Publish directory: `/`

-### Deploy to Vercel:
-1. Push code to GitHub
-2. Import repository in Vercel
-3. Build command: `npm run build`
-4. Output directory: `/`

-## Environment Variables

-The app uses InstantDB with the app ID hardcoded in `script-instantdb.js`.
-For production, consider using environment variables.

 ## Browser Support

 - Chrome (latest)